alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Why don't we just use a simple string for the token?

-Because classes are flexible and strongly-typed, while primitives are not.

-As you’re authentication needs grow more complex, you may want space to stretch your legs, adding new properties like refresh tokens.
-The `AuthSession` class becomes the scaffold on which you will build up your unique authentication needs.
+As you’re authentication needs grow more complex, you will want space to stretch your legs and add new properties, like a refresh token.
+The `AuthSession` class becomes what [Martin Fowler](https://martinfowler.com/) calls <i>"a home that can attract useful behavior"</i>

-Programmer legend [Martin Fowler](https://martinfowler.com/) singles out overuse of primitives as an anti-pattern, called [primtive obsession](https://martinfowler.com/articles/refactoring-adaptive-model.html#RemovePrimitiveObsession).
-He believes classes can provide <i>"a home that can attract useful behavior"</i>.
-This `AuthSession` will become a magnet for new authentication attributes.

-Where does this AuthSession come from?
+Where does the `AuthSession` come from?
 It comes from the `RemoteAuthProvider`.

 <hr/>